Partial Payments

 Product Detail Page

-When partial payment is optional, a toggle appears near the add-to-cart button with two choices:
+When partial payment is optional, a toggle appears near the add-to-cart button:

 - Pay Deposit — shows the deposit label, e.g. "Pay a 30% deposit" or "Pay a deposit of $150"

-When partial payment is required, the deposit label shows without a toggle.
+When partial payment is required, the deposit label shows without a toggle and the customer proceeds directly with the deposit.

 Cart

-Line items using partial payment show a Deposit badge next to the product name, and the totals area adds two rows:
+Line items using partial payment show a Deposit badge next to the product name.
+The order totals area adds two extra rows:

 - Full Subtotal — the complete price before the deposit arrangement